 GeneCards Summary for ATP2B1 Gene

 ATP2B1 (ATPase Plasma Membrane Ca2+ Transporting 1) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Myometrial Relaxation and Contraction Pathways and cAMP signaling pathway.
 GO annotations related to this gene include nucleotide binding and calcium-transporting ATPase activity.
 An important paralog of this gene is ATP2B3.

 UniProtKB/Swiss-Prot for ATP2B1 Gene

 This magnesium-dependent enzyme catalyzes the hydrolysis of ATP coupled with the transport of calcium out of the cell.